Free trade areas in Europe: EFTA

 The European Free Trade Association (EFTA) was created in 1960 by the outer seven (as a looser alternative to the then-European Communities) but most of its membership has since joined the Communities/EU leaving only four countries (Iceland, Norway, Switzerland and Liechtenstein) still party to the treaty.
 The United Kingdom is the only former EFTA member which is not currently part of the EU, following its withdrawal in 2020.

 CEFTA

 Following the fall of the Iron Curtain, two free trade areas were created in Central Europe, the Baltic Free Trade Area (BAFTA) and the Central European Free Trade Agreement (CEFTA), in order to stabilise these countries for membership of the EU.
 With the 2004 EU enlargement, the original members of both of these have left these agreements and joined the EU.

 CEFTA has expanded into southern Europe with members from the Western Balkans and Moldova.
-All of the new CEFTA countries, except for Moldova, are prospective members of the EU and hence EFTA is the only free trade area with a long-term future, as there are no immediate plans for these countries to change their present status.
+All of the new CEFTA countries are prospective members of the EU and hence EFTA is the only free trade area with a long-term future, as there are no immediate plans for these countries to change their present status.
 However, CEFTA may gain new members in the form of countries neighbouring the present EU.

-CISFTA
+EAEU Eurasian Economic Space

+On 10 October 2000, in Astana, the heads of Belarus, Kazakhstan, Russia, Tajikistan and Kyrgyzstan signed the Treaty on the Establishment of the Eurasian Economic Community (entered into force on 30 May 2001), which called for the creation of a free trade regime among members.

+In 2005, the Organization of Central Asian Cooperation (OCAC), an international organization that existed from 2002 to 2005, which aimed, among other things, to create a free trade area, whose members included Kazakhstan, Kyrgyzstan, Tajikistan, Uzbekistan and Russia, was merged into the Eurasian Economic Community.
+In 2008, Uzbekistan withdrew from the Eurasian Economic Community.